amandacndido/CroctChallenge/Product-Challenge_Croct.md

 **Scenario: Inserting a wrong password**
 > Given that I am in the *sign in* page
 >
-> And I am registerd user
+> And I am registered user
 >
-> When I enter a wrong user password
+> When I enter a wrong password
 >
 > And I click the *Sign in* button
 >